tinglu12/partygraph-front/README.md

 *PartyGraph: new york central event finder, powered by Llama.*

-Party Graph is a new york central event finder utilizing a node based visualizer to find connections between events, venues, and many more activities.
-The goal of this project is to increase access to finding community(ies) in New York by making it easier for people to discover gatherings that match their interest.
-Our Event Network is made from two different nodes: rectangular tag nodes, and circular event nodes.
-Each tag leads to related events, and each event has tags associated with it.
-As you explore the events and tags you’re interested in, a web of interconnectivity unfurls, helping you visualize what is meaningful to you and where you want to be spending your time.

 ## The Problem

 *   Platforms like Eventbrite and DoNYC prioritize large, ticketed, or sponsored events, burying smaller, community-driven gathering.
 Small events are hard to find unless you're in-the-know.